frePPLe/frepple/doc/user-guide/examples/buffer/make-to-order.rst

 * | The item A is a **make-to-stock** product.

-  | All items in the supply path are marked "make to stock".
-The sales orders
+  In the input data all items in the supply path are marked "make to stock" :samp:`A`.
-    don't have the batch field filled in.
+  Also, the sales orders don't have the batch field :samp:`B` filled in.

-  | The manufacturing orders and purchase orders that are generated to meet the demand
-    all have an empty batch field.
+  In the output plan, the manufacturing orders and purchase orders generated to meet the demand all have an empty batch field :samp:`C`.

   .. image:: _images/make-to-order-A1.png
      :alt: Configuration for item A